-The cost of the program this year will be $220, which covers registration, housing Friday night at the University of Nevada - Las Vegas, ground transportation to and from the Las Vegas airport if needed, two meals on Saturday, and a team T-shirt.
+The cost of the program this year will be $240, which covers registration, practice sessions, housing Friday night at the University of Nevada - Las Vegas, ground transportation to and from the Las Vegas airport if needed, two meals on Saturday, and a team T-shirt.
 You will be responsible for your other meals, as well as any additional spending money you wish to bring.
 Many school districts pay part or all of a student's expenses to attend the ARML meet.
 Feel free to seek funding from your local district; if you are accepted onto the team mathleague.org can prepare an official invitation letter to assist in securing funding if you would like to pursue this option.
-Please note that the registration fee does not cover transportation to Las Vegas, but we will have a few registration and travel scholarships available for students in underrepresented states; if you would like to take advantage of this opportunity, simply check the financial aid box on your ARML application and we will let you know by April 27 whether you are being considered for one of these scholarships.
+Please note that the registration fee does not cover transportation to Las Vegas, but we will likely have a few registration and/or travel scholarships available for students in underrepresented states; if you would like to take advantage of this opportunity, simply check the financial aid box on your ARML application and we will let you know by April 24 whether you are being considered for one of these scholarships.
 For students in Arizona, Nevada, and New Mexico, we anticipate arranging car pools to get you to the contest site if you don't want to pay for a flight.
 Those of you in the more northern states will probably need to arrange to fly into Las Vegas, and we can pick you up at the airport.

-We will be sending invitation letters to all AIME qualifiers in our eight-state region with an invitation to apply, but we are certainly interested in recruiting additional students and can use your help identifying students who may be good candidates for this program.
+We will be contacting a number students in our eight-state region with an invitation to apply, but we are certainly interested in recruiting additional students and can use your help identifying students who may be good candidates for this program.
 We are also looking for teachers and parents to serve as chaperones and assistant coaches.
 Please direct any interested students or adults to our website or have them contact us for more information.
-Once we know who is attending from which states, we will organize students into 15-member teams to compete at ARML.
-Our plan is to group students from the same state or neighboring states together onto teams if we recruit multiple 15-member teams.
+Once we know who is attending from which states, we will organize students into 15-member teams to compete at ARML, keeping students from the same state or neighboring states together as much as possible.

 To do list:

-- Application - Your application for participation will be due by April 21; the application is available at http://mathleague.org/armlapp.php.
+- Application - Your application for participation should be submitted by April 20 for priority consideration; the application is available at http://mathleague.org/armlapp.php.
 If your parents or teachers are interested in traveling to Las Vegas with the team, please have them fill out an application form as well and we can work out the appropriate details with them.
 If your parents or teachers are interested in volunteering to help with practices or on contest day, please have them fill out an application form as well and we will contact them.
 Note that the "application" is in name only; we expect all interested students will be able to participate as long as they sign up and pay the fee in time.
 Conversely, filling out the application does not obligate you to participate but will ensure that you get timely notifications about all ARML-related activities.

 - Payment and permission slip - After filling out the application, students who intend to compete at ARML must pay the fee by April 27.
 This fee represents your firm commitment to participate in the competition and is nonrefundable.
-Accepted students will be notified by April 27.
+Accepted students will be notified by April 24.
 Students planning to go to ARML this year need to send a check for $240 (made out to Math League), by April 27 to Math League, PO Box 622768, Oviedo FL 32762.
 If you prefer, you may pay online by clicking the link at the top of this page; either way, make sure participant's name is attached to the payment.
-Any student accepted onto the team whose payment is received by May 1 will be guaranteed a spot on the team, after which positions will be filled on a rolling basis until the team is full or ARML's internal deadline passes, whichever is earlier.
-Registration fees are nonrefundable after May 1, but if you end up unable to make it to ARML you may designate another student to take your place at the competition.
+Any student accepted onto the team whose payment is received by April 27 will be guaranteed a spot on the team, after which positions will be filled on a rolling basis until the team is full or ARML's internal deadline passes, whichever is earlier.
+Registration fees are nonrefundable after April 27, but if you end up unable to make it to ARML you may designate another student to take your place at the competition.
 You will also be required to submit a notarized permission slip (mailed to the same address as above) by May 23; the permission slip is available by clicking the link at the top of this page.